Last update: January 15, 2018

 6. Temporary appointments shall expire on the date of the next Board meeting.

 7. A Board of not less than 3, or more than 5, Directors shall be elected by majority vote of the general membership as follows.

 a.
 Any member in good standing may be nominated at the general assembly to be held annually.

 b.
-A member in good standing, not on the Board, must second a nomination to make it valid.
+A member in good standing, not nominated and not on the Board, must second a nomination to make it valid.

 c.
 Each nominee shall be given 10 minutes to solicit votes by speaking to the assembly.

 d.
-All members present may vote by a show of hands, no vote may be made by proxy.
+All members present may vote only once for each nominee, by a show of hands, no vote may be made by proxy.